nilFinx/Appleinteltgldriver-with-an-actually-readable-readme/README.md

 ***__Common sense warning!__***

 I am NOT trying to contribute to the project.
 I have never made a Kext for macOS in my life.
 I am no longer interested in helping any of your OCS + OCAT/OCC EFI.
 I am not going to give you my EFI for "references".
 I am not releasing the proppy.lua file.
+I am no longer interested in doing anything with the Hackintosh community - at least the majority of it.
+I'm tired with all the people who intentionally tries to ignore the rules, or those who literally ignores an advice that somebody gives (like **multiple** people saying that their hardware is NOT supported in any capacity, and still somehow trying.)

 I don't know what went on my mind to even make this repo, but this repo makes the README slightly more readable.